kn-lim/xivcrafter/README.md

   - Yes.
 Otherwise, whatever program is in focus will receive the inputs.
 - **Am I able to use the keyboard to type/move while the program is active?**
   - No, since XIVCrafter tracks all key presses and may act accordingly to the flags provided.
+- **Am I able to use the mouse while the program is active?**
+  - No, as it may cause the crafter to malfunction and not start the craft properly.
 - **How do I get the macro duration?**
   - Count all the seconds the macro steps delays for.
   - General Rule: # of Lines * 3
+- **Will this work with any craft?**
+  - As long as you are able to start the craft, the program will work on any craft.

 # TODO

+- Add Terminal UI
 - Show estimated time to complete the craft
 - Game no longer needs to be in focus